When will US LNG Terminals switch off

 The deal is that someone will pay them some form of almost fixed installment for a certain time, and they (the liquefaction plant) will liquefy gas on their customer’s behalf.
 They own the facility and provide the service.
 The gas plus the LNG is never their property.

 As those liquefaction tariffs are pretty fixed and above the minimum money requirements of the liquefier, there is no problem at all.
 It may be that the market value of the LNG dips below the threshold for profitable LNG but to the plant owner and operator, this does not matter.
-It’s the customer that carries all the downside risk of this deal.
+It’s the customer that carries all the downside risks of this deal.

-However, this promise for service is also tied temporarily.
+However, this promise of service is also tied temporarily.
 This means that the liquefier has promised to provide liquefaction services starting from a certain date up to a certain other date.
 This means that if the liquefier is ready to provide the service but the buyer does not use it, it’s lost like an empty airline seat.

-This further means that – maybe by pure accident – the customers of the liquefaction plant (which in many cases are European utilities) pay the lions share of the cost the plant suffers and keeps them financially safe no matter how low the LNG price goes.
-They might elect not to use the liquefaction service they pay for – but pay they must and the service is lost for the future – at least this is what it looks like at first view.
-There is no Make Up capacity in capacity contracts.
+This further means that – maybe by pure accident – the customers of the liquefaction plant (which in many cases are European utilities) pay the lion’s share of the cost the plant suffers and keep them financially safe no matter how low the LNG price goes.
+They might elect not to use the liquefaction service they pay for – but pay if they must and the service is lost for the future – at least this is what it looks like at first view.
+There is no MakeUp capacity in capacity contracts.

 This also means that once the hard times are over – which might be many years from now – European customers have subsidized US LNG and when the prices come back they are much closer to the end of their contracts which also frees up the liquefier to sell capacity (or LNG) to whomever he likes in the future.
 All this on the back of a then fully depreciated facility enabling him to swamp the world with super cheap LNG.